 How to Secure the Home Wireless Network?

-Here, we‘ve explained how you should protect your WiFi network from hackers or any strangers.
+Here, we‘ve explained how to protect your WiFi network from hackers or strangers.
 Go through the complete list, and you’ll learn about all the loopholes where you need to take extra care and protection.

 Make a Complicated Router Password